egnartsms/sublime-autosplit/README.md

 # AutoSplit

-AutoSplit is a Sublime Text 3 plugin for automatic splitting arguments across multiple lines and joining them back to 1 line, currently only for Python.
+AutoSplit is a Sublime Text 3 plugin for automatic splitting arguments across multiple lines and joining them back to one line.
+Works currently only for Python.
 Support for other languages is ahead.

-AutoSplit assumes that Python function or method calls can be in 1 of 3 possible forms:
+AutoSplit assumes that function or method calls can be in 1 of 3 possible forms:

 * inline: all the arguments fit on the same line as the opening parenthesis `(`
     ```python